Jia-Hao-Wu/ShortestRoute/README.md

 The source code includes unit tests of large methods, the executable is a shortcut from the ~/bin/.exe.

 # Example
-The console app requires .txt path input, the .txt must contain a consistant format of this example maze;
+The console app requires .txt path input, the .txt must contain a consistent format of this example maze;

 exp.
 Maze Input Format
 xxxxxxx